kubernetes-sigs/kwok/kustomize/stage/dra/cpu/README.md

 annotations republishes the slice.
 The ResourceSlice is owned by the node, so it is garbage collected when the node is deleted.

+The CPU count must be an integer between 1 and 9999 and the NUMA count between 1 and the CPU count, and the resulting device count must not exceed 128; nodes annotated with anything else are ignored, leaving any previously published slice untouched.
+Each republish bumps `spec.pool.generation`, tracked by the `kwok.x-k8s.io/dra-cpu-generation` annotation.

 Like the real driver, devices are published in one of two modes (`kwok.x-k8s.io/dra-cpu-mode` annotation, mirroring the real driver's `cpuDeviceMode`):